openstack/openstack-ansible/doc/source/admin/maintenance-tasks/galera.rst

        wsrep_cluster_status      Primary

 #.
 Restart MariaDB on the other nodes (replace [0] from previous
-   ansible command with [1:]) and verify that they rejoin the cluster.
+   Ansible command with [1:]) and verify that they rejoin the cluster.

    .. code-block:: shell-session